Q: Can we have a voluntary Therapy Dog visit from you at our facility / organization?

 Q: How can we get our very own Baloubie?

 A: We are foremost family pets & secondly we are therapy dogs.
-Breeding is a once a year occasion & therefore there will not be many Baloubie’s.
-If you are still interested & prepared to wait at least a year please read below & see our Puppy Application form.
+Breeding will be at most only a once a year occasion & therefore there will not be many Baloubie’s.
+If you are still interested & prepared to wait at least a year please read below & then see our Puppy Application form.
 We video chat or meet all applicants, without exception.
 The Baloubie's are our precious family members & we consider it an honor for you to welcome one into yours!

 Q: How does the process of welcoming a Baloubie into our family, work?